 PUBLIC INFORMATION OFFICER (PIO) - The designated individual responsible for disseminating official information relating to emergency operations.
-This function is under the direction of Emergency Support Function 15 - PIO / External Affairs.
+This function is under the direction of Emergency Support Function 15 - Public Information.

 PUBLIC SAFETY ANSWERING POINT (PSAP) - A point which receives incoming 911 calls and furnishes emergency operators with caller information, i.e. phone numbers, addresses, etc. PUBLIC SAFETY COMMUNICATIONS - A radio service that provides for the reception of emergency requests for assistance through 911, other telecommunications lines, radio, or alarm boxes which provides the dispatching of proper emergency services to furnish assistance as requested.
-Emergency services may include, but not limited to, EMS, Rescue, fire, EMD, PWD, or law enforcement.
+Emergency services may include, but not limited to, Fire-Rescue and Law Enforcement.